sara-nl/spiderdocs/source/Pages/storage/grid-interface.rst

 ====================

 Below we show an example for I/O intensive applications.
-In this example you submit a job on Spider that performs the following steps:
+In this example you submit a job on :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` that performs the following steps:

 * Creates a runtime directory on local ``scratch`` (or ``$TMPDIR``)
 * Retrieves the input data from dCache